openownership/data-standard/.github/pull_request_template.md

 - [ ] I've thought about how and when this needs to be released.
 See: https://openownership.github.io/bods-dev-handbook/standard_releases.html
 - [ ] I've updated the changelog, if necessary.
 - [ ] I've added or edited any related documentation.
+See: https://github.com/openownership/bods-dev-handbook/blob/master/style_guide.md